ncaanext/NCAA06Next/Game-Patches/NEXT-Dynasty-Mod-v3/readme.txt

 11. Now you can start PCSX2 with the new ISO created!

+Championship Game Updates:

+I have updated graphics for the B1G TEN and PAC-12 Championship games.
+They are located either in this GamePatch folder or in the Alternate_Replacements texture folder.
+Just drag the folder contents over to the Replacements/General/Bowl Games folder.
+The B1G Ten game will be completely revised with B1G Championship logos.
+The Pac12 game will show in the actual game itself, however the MENU during Champ Week will still show CUSA logo unfortunately.

 In-Game Setup Instructions:

 Install the dynasty save file, by using MyMC to install the NCAA-NEXT-DYNASTY-2021.psu into the desired memory card, if you are not using the default Memory Card included in NEXT.